deeplearning4j/deeplearning4j/eigenvector.md

 Imagine that we compose a square matrix of numbers that describe the variance of the data, and the covariance among variables.
 This is the *covariance matrix*.
 It is an empirical description of data we observe.

 Finding the eigenvectors and eigenvalues of the covariance matrix is the equivalent of fitting those straight, principal-component lines to the variance of the data.
 Why?
-Because eigenvectors represent the principal lines of force, and the axes of greatest variance and covariance show the most susceptibility to change.
+Because eigenvectors *trace the principal lines of force*, and the axes of greatest variance and covariance illustrate where the data is most susceptible to change.

 Think of it like this: If a variable changes, it is being acted upon by a force known or unknown.
 If two variables change together, in all likelihood that is either because one is acting upon the other, or they are both subject to the same hidden and unnamed force.
 So in a matrix that measures variance and covariance, eigenvectors and eigenvalues trace the main lines of those forces.

 *Eigenvalues* are simply the coefficients attached to eigenvectors, which give the axes magnitude.
 In this case, they are the measure of the data's covariance.
 By ranking your eigenvectors in order of their eigenvalues, highest to lowest, you get the principal components in order of significance.